Otto Octavius (film character): Reception and legacy

-Alfred Molina's role in Spider-Man 2 was widely well-received.
+Molina's role in Spider-Man 2 has been widely well-received.
 In May 2014, IndieWire ranked him as the 5th greatest film supervillain of all time.
 Additionally, Abraham Riesman of Vulture.com in his February 2018 list placed the character as number 16 in the rank of his 25 greatest movie supervillains.
+Den of Geek, Screen Rant, and Collider ranked Doc Ock as the greatest villain in the Spider-Man film franchise.
 The special effects used for his robotic arms were also praised, with Roger Ebert calling it the film's "special-effects triumph".
 Chicago Tribune's Mark Caro stated that Octavius was a "pleasingly complex" villain in Spider-Man 2, with Kenneth Turan of the Los Angeles Times concurring with Caro, opining, "Doc Ock grabs this film with his quartet of sinisterly serpentine mechanical arms and refuses to let go."
-IGN's Richard George felt "Sam Raimi and his writing team delivered an iconic, compelling version of Spider-Man's classic foe...
-We almost wish there was a way to retroactively add some of these elements to the original character."
+IGN's Richard George felt "Sam Raimi and his writing team delivered an iconic, compelling version of Spider-Man's classic foe... we almost wish there was a way to retroactively add some of these elements to the original character."
 Empire also praised Octavius as a "superior villain" in 2015.

-The character’s revival in Spider-Man: No Way Home (2021) was spotlighted before the release of the film with a trailer.
+The character's revival in Spider-Man: No Way Home (2021) was spotlighted before the release of the film with a trailer.
 The reveal was cited as a highlight and inspired various Internet memes of the scene of Octavius saying "Hello, Peter".

-Looking back at the Sam Raimi trilogy, Tom Holland, who portrays Spider-Man in the Marvel Cinematic Universe, praised Molina's performance in Spider-Man 2, noting that he was initially terrified of the character back when he saw Spider-Man 2 for the first time.
+While looking back at Sam Raimi's 2000s trilogy, Tom Holland, who portrays Spider-Man in the Marvel Cinematic Universe, praised Molina's performance in Spider-Man 2, noting that he was initially terrified of the character back when he saw Spider-Man 2 for the first time.
 Holland later expressed his enjoyment at later working with Molina in Spider-Man: No Way Home, calling Molina "one of [his] favorite people [he]'s ever worked with".
-Neil Soans, Peter Travers, and Jade King singled out Norman Osborn portrayer Willem Dafoe and Molina for praise, King asserting that the two stole "the show as Green Goblin and Doc Ock" and were "brilliant depictions of these characters".
+Benjamin Lee, Neil Soans, Manohla Dargis, Peter Travers, and Jade King singled out Norman Osborn portrayer Willem Dafoe and Molina for praise, King asserting that the two stole "the show as Green Goblin and Doc Ock" and were "brilliant depictions of these characters".

 Awards and nominations

-Molina has received many nominations and awards for his portrayal of Otto Octavius.
+Molina has received multiple nominations and an award for his portrayal of Otto Octavius.